 Local testing and evaluation of public-facing initiatives to change public perceptions of prescribing and encourage patients to open up about medicine concerns and expectations.

 To understand more about the programme and its ambitions. read the blog ‘getting the balance right on polypharmacy’ from Amy Semple, national Programme Manager and Clinical Lead, Clare Howard.

-The national Polypharmacy programme is encouraging routine use of the NHSBSA Polypharmacy Comparators to assess patients in high-risk groups.
+The programme is encouraging routine use of the NHSBSA Polypharmacy Comparators to assess patients in high-risk groups.
 The NHSBSA Polypharmacy Prescribing Comparators tool is available to all GPs and pharmacists.
-Watch a recording of the April 2022 webinar.
+Over 900 delegates have joined these webinars since April 2022 – the next webinar will be held on 16 March 2023.
+Book here.
+Alternatively, watch a recording of the November 2022 webinar.

 Helping patients take their medicines safely: reasonable adjustments

-Outside of our polypharmacy work we have created a suite of a free resources to help patients take their medicines safely.
-These resources focus on improving understanding of the range of, and process for selecting, reasonable adjustments for patients who may be encountering challenges with taking multiple medicines.
+We have created a suite of a free resources to help patients take their medicines safely.
+These resources focus on improving understanding of the range of, and process for selecting reasonable adjustments for patients who may be encountering challenges with taking multiple medicines.
 Resources include a video, decision tree poster and assessment form for use by healthcare professionals.
 We have also created a short video for patients, carers and families.